 Karin from Naturspirit guides us through nature

-This conversation with Karin from naturspirit is part of a series of interviews with women who, like me, feel particularly connected to nature.
-I will talk to different women and find out more about them and their approach to nature.
+This conversation with Karin from naturspirit is part of an interview series with women who, like me, feel a special connection to nature.
+I will be speaking with different women and learning more about them and their approach to nature.

-These are exactly the stories I will pass on to you here so that you too can discover the most diverse insights and approaches to nature.
+I will then share these stories with you here, so that you too can discover the most diverse insights and approaches to nature.

 Crafts, Recipes, Nature

-I'm Karin and my married surname is Mikota - a bit exotic - but not Indian.
-But the North American Indians are our great inspiration and love.
-I also first saw basket making among the North American natives.
-So-called winding baskets, which they make very artfully.
-They make them for special rituals - such as weddings.
-After that, however, it took about 20 years until I found a teacher who showed me that it was also common in Austria to make winding baskets.
-Almost all peoples on this earth make or have made winding baskets and I gradually acquired this knowledge.
+I am Karin and my married name is Mikota - a little exotic - but not Native American.
+But the North American Indians are indeed our great inspiration and love.
+I first saw basket weaving among the North American natives.
+So-called coiled baskets, which are crafted very artfully by them.
+They make these for special rituals - such as weddings.
+However, it took about 20 more years until I found a teacher who showed me that it was also common in Austria to make coiled baskets.
+Almost all peoples on this earth make or have made coiled baskets, and I gradually acquired this knowledge.

-But that's not the only activity I do.
-I also love blogging and worked as a ranger in the underwater kingdom in Schrems for many years.
+But that's not the only activity I pursue.
+I also love blogging and have worked as a ranger for many years at the Underwater Kingdom in Schrems.

-Today I make a living from making baskets.
-I get requests for workshops and markets all year round and I can choose where I go and where I work.
-I also like to look at the different cultures' ways of making baskets, as well as the colors and shapes, and then reinterpret them.
+Today, I make a living from basket weaving.
+I receive inquiries for workshops and markets all year round and can choose where I go and where I work.
+I also enjoy looking at the different techniques, as well as the colors and shapes of baskets from various cultures and reinterpreting them.

 How does it work with the grasses and how are they "pre-treated"?

-However, before I can make them into baskets, they have to be dried properly.
-There are two reasons for this: firstly, baskets that are wrapped with wet grass can easily start to mold, and secondly, the grass loses volume when it dries, and if the wrapped basket is made while it is wet and only then dries, it becomes loose and can easily lose stability and fall apart.
+However, before I can process them into baskets, they need to be well-dried.
+There are two reasons for this: on the one hand, baskets made with wet grasses can easily start to mold, and on the other hand, drying causes the grasses to lose volume.
+If a coiled basket is made while wet and then dries, it will loosen and can easily lose stability and fall apart.

-The wrapped baskets are actually very durable and can live for a good hundred years.
-There are many examples from the Mühlviertel region that were also used to bake bread.
-The grass may lose its green color over the years - but it remains durable.
-The baskets are also completely ecological, so if you no longer need them, you can simply dispose of them in the compost.
+Coiled baskets are essentially very durable and can easily last a hundred years.
+In the Mühlviertel region, there are still many examples that were used for baking bread.
+The grasses may lose their green color over the years, but their durability remains.
+Furthermore, the baskets are completely ecological; if you no longer need one, you can simply dispose of it in the compost.

-I also only use naturally dyed cotton, flax or nettle wool for my yarns, which ensures that the baskets are completely sustainable.
+I also only use natural dyed cotton, flax or nettle wool for my yarns, which ensures the complete sustainability of the baskets.

-You are a real child of nature now - was it always like this?
+You are a real nature child now - has it always been like that?

-Yes - I grew up very nature-conscious, I was born and grew up in the Mühlviertel and still live here today.
-In addition to his job, my father was a mountain guide and ski instructor and I learned to ski when I was 3 years old - I spent most of my childhood outdoors.
+Yes - I grew up very nature-conscious.
+I was born and raised in Mühlviertel and still live here today.
+My father was a mountain guide and ski instructor in addition to his job, and I learned to ski at the age of 3 - I spent most of my childhood outdoors.

-I spent a lot of time in the forest and met up with my friends and played there.
-My grandmother also taught me about herbs.
+I spent a lot of time in the forest, meeting and playing with my friends there.
+Through my grandmother, I also learned about herbs.

-I have always felt more comfortable outside and even today we live in a 45 m2 tiny house.
-Our life takes place outside, summer and winter.
-I am a real Mühlviertel child, the cold has never stopped me from being outside.
-I like to go snowshoeing to combat the cold.
-When it gets too warm in the summer, I like to go into the forest because the temperatures are much more pleasant there.
+I always felt more comfortable outdoors, and even today we live in a "tiny house" of 45 m2.
+Our lives take place outdoors, summer and winter.
+I am a true Mühlviertel child; the cold has never stopped me from being outside.
+I enjoy snowshoeing against the cold.
+When it gets too warm in summer, I like to go into the forest, as it has much more pleasant temperatures there.

 What are your favorite places in nature?

-Many years ago I bought the book "Forgotten Witnesses of Prehistory" by Otto Milfait and it describes many places in the Mühlviertel that are supposed to give us strength.
-I have searched around 2/3 of these places and most of them are in the area around St. Leonhardt.
+Many years ago, I bought the book "Forgotten Witnesses of Antiquity" by Otto Milfait, which describes many places in the Mühlviertel that are said to give us strength.
+I have searched for about 2/3 of these places, and most of them are concentrated in the area around St. Leonhardt.

-I grew up in the Perg district and as a small child I went to Unterweiterweißenbach for a holiday and visited the Mühlviertler Alm there for the first time.
-As a 5-year-old girl, I already knew that I wanted to live here one day and I now live about 5 kilometers away.
+I grew up in the district of Perg and as a small child, I went for a vacation in Unterweiterweißenbach, where I visited the Mühlviertler Alm for the first time.
+As a 5-year-old girl, it was clear to me then that I would like to live here someday, and today I live about 5 kilometers from there.

-Yes, he was my "Indian" teacher many years ago and has been connected to the North American natives for even longer.
-Many years ago I lived in Steyr for a while.
-I met my current husband through self-awareness sessions for my life and social counselor training.
-He is a psychotherapist and supported me.
-Even then, his practice was completely decorated in an Indian style and he took me to a medicine wheel seminar.
-We were always in touch after that and he taught me a lot and we have also visited the Indians together a few times.
+Yes, he was my "Indian" teacher many years ago and has been connected with North American indigenous people even longer.
+Many years ago, I lived in Steyr for some time.
+Through self-experience sessions for my life and social counselor training, I met my current husband.
+He is a psychotherapist and supported me in this.
+His practice was already fully "Indian-themed" back then, and he immediately took me to a medicine wheel seminar.
+We stayed in touch afterward, and he taught me a lot, and we also visited the Indians together several times.

-My husband is an initiated shaman and I accompany and support him in his work.
+My husband is an initiated shaman, and I accompany and support him in his work.
 I accompany him with the drum and observe his work.
-But I am more involved in ritual work.
-I conduct natural weddings and bestow the blessing of Mother Earth at rituals such as naming ceremonies or funerals.
+I myself am more involved in ritual work.
+I perform nature weddings and bestow the blessing of Mother Earth at rituals such as naming ceremonies or funerals.

-We also like to pass on our knowledge to other people and that is a great honor for me.
+We are also happy to pass on our knowledge to other people, and I am very honored by that.

 What is your current passion project?

-My heart's desire is to visit the North American natives.
-We have made it our goal to visit them every two years and to support them in kind.
-Unfortunately, this is limited by the current pandemic and we don't know when we will be able to do this again.
-The reservations are not allowing visitors into their villages right now.
-As soon as this is all over, I look forward to being able to go there again and visit them.
+My heartfelt concern is visiting the North American indigenous people.
+We have set ourselves the goal of visiting them every two years and supporting them with natural goods.
+Unfortunately, this is currently limited due to the pandemic, and we don't know when it will really be possible again.
+The reservations are also not allowing visitors into their villages now.
+As soon as all of this is over, I look forward to being able to go there again and visit them.

 Do you also give workshops?

-Yes, I give basket wrapping workshops online as well as face-to-face courses.
-Either in my garden or at various companies such as Sonnentor or Bergkräuter.
-I also do some workshops, such as with the LFI or Attersee Nature Park, where we go on a grass walk before basket wrapping, where we also collect and identify grasses.
-Since I have spent a lot of time identifying the different types of grass over the last 8 to 9 years, it is important to me to pass on this knowledge.
-These are day workshops or can be booked for half days.
+Yes, I give online basket weaving workshops as well as in-person courses.
+Either in my garden or at various companies like Sonnentor or Bergkräuter.
+But I also do some workshops, like with LFI or Naturpark Attersee, where we combine a grass walk before the basket weaving, collecting and identifying grasses.
+Since I have spent a lot of time identifying different types of grasses over the last 8 to 9 years, it is important to me to pass on this knowledge.
+These are day workshops or can also be booked for half a day.

-If anyone is interested, I would be happy to hear from you.
+If anyone is interested, I'd love to hear from you.

-Thank you very much, dear Karin, for this wonderful interview and for giving me the opportunity to "drop by" and have this conversation about nature and your approach to it.
+Many thanks, dear Karin, for this lovely interview and for giving me the opportunity to "drop by" and have this conversation about nature and your approach to it.

-If you want to know more about Karin and her nature spirit and what else she does, then take a look at her homepage or her Instagram profile .
+If you want to know more about Karin and her Naturspirit and what else she does, then check out her homepage or also her Instagram profile.

 Karin from Naturspirit